rahmancloud/terraform-azurerm-windows-vm/README.md

 # Windows Azure Module
-A Terraform module to create a new virtual network and a Windows virtual machine into existing resource group in Azure.
+A Terraform module to create a new virtual network and a publicly accessible Windows virtual machine into existing resource group in Azure.

 * By default create a single [Windows 10, version 1903 IT Pro](https://docs.microsoft.com/en-us/windows/whats-new/whats-new-windows-10-version-1903)
 * Generate password and store secret in key vault